Term of the Moment

 Definition: firmware

-(FIRM softWARE) Software instructions residing in non-volatile storage that holds its content without power.
-Firmware is found on computer motherboards to hold hardware settings and boot data (see BIOS) and on myriad consumer electronics devices to hold the operating system and application.
+(FIRM softWARE) A non-volatile storage chip that holds instructions without power.
+Firmware is found on computer motherboards to hold hardware settings and boot data (see BIOS).
+It also resides in printers, smart TVs and myriad consumer electronics devices to hold instructions for the built-in processor.

 Not So Firm Today

-Today's firmware chips are mostly flash memory, which can be easily updated, especially in consumer electronics products (see firmware update and flash memory).
-Although still used, the first firmware chips (ROMs, PROMs and EPROMs) could not be updated by the user.
-Software changes required replacing the chip, hence the "firm" moniker (see ROM, PROM and EPROM).
+Today's firmware chips are often flash memory, which can be updated in place (see firmware update and flash memory).
+Although still used, the first firmware chips (ROMs, PROMs, EPROMs) cannot be updated and must be replaced to make a change in operation; hence the "firm" moniker (see ROM, PROM and EPROM).

 NOR and NAND Flash Memory

 NOR is the type of flash memory typically used for software because individual instructions can be executed in place.
 NAND flash, which is mainly used for storage, may also be used.
-However, a program in NAND cannot be executed in place and must be copied to RAM for execution (see NAND flash).
+However, a program in NAND must be copied to RAM for execution (see NAND flash).
 See non-volatile memory, flash BIOS, FOTA and wares.

 The Beauty of Firmware

-Firmware is easily updated and very automatic with most products.
-This message is a firmware update for the QNAP server, a network storage device (see NAS).
+Firmware is easily updated in most products by just answering "yes" when prompted.
+This message came from a firmware update to a QNAP server, which is a network storage device (see NAS).
+See firmware update.